HOME SEARCH ALL TOPICS

 My mother's kiss goodnight saved my life

-from Hilary Thomas, as told by her mother
+contributed by Hilary Thomas, as told by her mother

 My mother's kiss goodnight saved my life in the blackout.
 I was a tiny baby in the early years of the Second World War.
 My mother tucked me up in my cot in the dark and bent down to kiss me goodnight, only to find that she was kissing my feet because she hadn't been able to see which way round I was.
 Without that kiss, my face would have stayed tucked over in blankets and I would have suffocated.
 I was far too young to push them back myself.